auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 of WebCrypto, a goal that got yeeted away several months later, I set out to learn HMAC-SHA256 and relearn PBKDF2 in this new context.

-While in the process of understanding my eureka moment and formulating the goals, I was obsessed about learning a little bit about loudspeaker design.
+While in the process of understanding my eureka moment, teasing out plausible solutions, and formulating the goals, I was obsessed about learning a little bit about loudspeaker design.
 I didn't think much of it at the time, but as I finally formulated PHKDF and I was writing acknowledgements I realized I needed to thank a deceased teacher of mine, Dr. David Doiron, who I had for Optics at the Indiana Academy for Science, Mathematics, and Humanities at Ball State University in Indiana.

 In retrospect, that class was my introduction to signals and communication theory.
 While I was unravelling this puzzle, I basically thought of the